teramako/Jagabata.psm/docs/en-US/cmdlets/Update-AnsibleWorkflowJobTemplateNode.md

 ```

 ### -Id
-WorkflwJobTemplateNode ID to be updated.
+WorkflwJobTemplateNode ID or its resource object to be updated.

 ```yaml
 Type: UInt64